francogassibe/-Modeling-and-vector-control-of-a-three-phase-synchronous-machine/README.md

-As the image shows there are no overshoots in any variable and all the maximum values of the maxhine are respected.
+As the image shows, there are no overshoots in any variable and all the maximum values of the maxhine are respected.

+The Simulink model is in the 'Modelo_no_lineal_completoVA' file and the code to find the trapezes parameters is in the 'perfil_tiempomuerto' file.
+Finaly the full report (in spanish) is in the 'informe_final_AyME' file.

+Tanks!